 ASR: Based on the Benito/Williams technical memorandum modeling assumptions contained in the Pure Water Monterey SEIR appendices, MPWMD concludes that build-up of ASR storage would be sufficient to meet a 5-year drought.
 The build-up occurs based on historical data including wet, normal, and dry years.
 If the data is randomized, the same results will occur - ASR acts like a lake behind a dam, building up supplies for use later during a drought.
 To remove ASR from the resource planning mix is inappropriate and would be inconsistent with industry practice for estimating water supply availability.
-Even AWWA recognizes ASR in its reliability assessment: "ASR wells can improve water basin management by storing water to be extracted during periods of demand or short supply"52
+Even AWWA recognizes ASR in its reliability assessment: "ASR wells can improve water basin management by storing water underground from periods of excess supply..., and later allowing a portion of the stored water to be extracted during periods of demand or short supply"52